-Claims of less water use are unfounded in these container systems.
 Containers dry out much faster than mulched soil with high organic matter.
-The process of mining peat to fill these containers involves the draining of increasingly rare wetland bogs, removing surface vegetation, and driving over these ecosystems with heavy vacuum harvesters.
-Scientists have described wetland peat bogs as being as important and fragile as rainforests, harboring many highly specialized, rare native plants.
+The process of mining peat to fill these containers involves draining increasingly rare wetland bogs, removing surface vegetation, and driving over these ecosystems with heavy vacuum harvesters.
+Scientists have described wetland peat bogs as important and fragile as rainforests, harboring many highly specialized, rare native plants.
 Much like fossil fuels, they are the result of thousands of years of captured atmospheric carbon.
 Driscoll's, Wholesome Harvest, and industries that grow in peat moss, in fact, do not represent a "Coalition for Sustainable Organics," despite the self-serving title given to the Astroturf group they founded and fund.

-In addition, many of these container systems depend on conventionally grown hydrolyzed soybeans to achieve the fertility needed to produce a crop, because peat moss is devoid of nutrients.
-This, too, is illegal, since the soybeans used to produce the liquid fertilizer are conventionally produced and, therefore, most likely to be Roundup®-ready/GMO, also prohibited in organics.
-Any claims that hydrolyzed soybeans are non-GMO cannot be tested because DNA is denatured under the high temperatures and strong acid incurred during soybean hydrolysis.
-Some manufacturers of these products know this and tout "non-GMO," knowing it is difficult to prove otherwise.
+In addition, many of these container systems depend on conventionally grown, hydrolyzed soybeans to achieve the fertility needed to produce a crop, because peat moss and coco coir are devoid of nutrients.
+This, too, is not sustainable and, in fact, illegal, since the soybeans used to produce the liquid fertilizer are conventionally produced and, therefore, most likely to be Roundup®-ready/GMO, also prohibited in organics.
+Any claims that hydrolyzed soybeans are non-GMO cannot be tested, because DNA is denatured under the high temperatures and strong acid incurred during soybean hydrolysis.
+Some manufacturers of these products know this and tout "non-GMO," (although not labeled Non-GMO Project Verified or Organic) knowing it is difficult to prove otherwise from the final product.